increase conversions on your website

 A cluttered page with multiple competing elements weakens the impact of your CTA.
 If visitors are overwhelmed with choices, they may abandon the page instead of converting.

-Removing distractions-such as unnecessary links, excessive text, or competing buttons-keeps users focused on the intended action.
-A clean, simple design directs attention to the CTA, making it easier for visitors to follow through.
-The fewer obstacles in their way, the higher your conversion rate will be.
+Removing distractions such as unnecessary links, excessive text, or competing buttons keeps users focused on the one action that matters.
+A clean, simple design directs attention to the CTA and makes it easier for visitors to follow through.

 35